pantrypoints/sp/content/en/research/countries/china/xi/intro.md

 It is scientific socialism rooted in the Chinese land, reflecting the will of the Chinese people, and adapting to the development and progress requirements of China and the times.
 ——Profoundly answered the question "what is the nature of socialism with Chinese characteristics?"
-It has further clarified the firm political stand of the Communist Party of China, clearly emphasized that socialism with Chinese characteristics is first and foremost socialism and not any other ism, unswervingly adhered to the direction of socialism with Chinese characteristics, and must not make subversive mistakes on fundamental issues.
+It has further clarified the firm political stand of the CCP, clearly emphasized that socialism with Chinese characteristics is first and foremost socialism and not any other ism, unswervingly adhered to the direction of socialism with Chinese characteristics, and must not make subversive mistakes on fundamental issues.